Study Abroad & Exchange Programs

 For more information regarding Billing Policies, Withdrawal Procedures, Cancellation & Refund Policies, please visit the UC San Diego Study Abroad Global Seminars Webpage.

-Award letters for Global Seminar students are based off financial aid eligibility and are subject to change.
-Any change with your award letter will affect your UC San Diego account balance.
+Aid offers for Global Seminar students are based off financial aid eligibility and are subject to change.
+Any change with your aid offer will affect your UC San Diego account balance.
 You are responsible for paying off any programs fees and retracted financial aid disbursements.

 Common reasons for changes in financial aid include (but are not limited to) Global Seminar budget increase/decrease, scholarships, accepted loans, and withdrawals.